Peter Attia: Anti-aging Cure No One Talks About! 50% Chance You’ll Die In A Year If This Happens!

 TL;DR

-• Falls after age 65 are a leading cause of mortality and disability, making power and balance training essential for longevity preparation
+• Falling after age 65 is a leading cause of death and disability, making power training and balance exercises essential components of longevity training

 Key Moments